yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 }
 ```
 ### Refreshing the token :
-to refresh the token we need add new method can refresh the token and get new token access
+To refresh the token we need add new method can refresh the token and get new token access
 now i write the methode in the controller :

 ```java